Nagarjuna278/URLClassification/README.md

 ## Saving and Loading the Model

-The trained model is automatically saved to the `bert_url_classifier` directory.
+The trained model is automatically saved to the `robertaCNN_url_classifier` directory.
 You can load the saved model for future use or deployment.

 ## Contributing